 Renewable Fuel Labeling Requirement

 Biodiesel, biobutanol, and ethanol blend dispensers must be affixed with decals identifying the type of fuel blend.
-If fuel blends containing more than 10% ethanol are being dispensed, the decal must include the following statement: "For Flexible Fuel Vehicles Only."
-The Iowa Department of Agriculture and Land Stewardship (Department) may approve an application to place a decal in a special location on a pump with special lettering or colors that are clear and conspicuous to the consumer.
-The application must be made in writing to the Department.
+If fuel blends containing more than 10% ethanol are being dispensed, the decal must include the statement: "For Flexible Fuel Vehicles Only."
+The Iowa Department of Agriculture and Land Stewardship (Department) may approve applications to place a decal in a special location on a pump with special lettering or colors that are clear and conspicuous to the consumer.
 (Reference Iowa Code 214A.16)

 More Laws and Incentives

 To find laws and incentives for other alternative fuels and advanced vehicles, search all laws and incentives.